Nature’s Head ® Composting Toilet by Natures Head USA

-There is a detailed Nature’s Head user’s guide Nature’s Head User Guide.
+There is a detailed user’s guide Nature’s Head User Guide.

-Installation instructions and videos for the Nature’s Head are Natures Head Instruction Manual.
+Installation instructions and videos are here Natures Head Instruction Manual.

 Thanks again for being so prompt, skilled, and courteous in handling this order, Richard.
 Our society certainly would benefit from more folks like you.
 Much appreciated!

 I love it!!
 Thank you for coming up with this design for the Nature’s Head.
 My husband and I have crawled all over the web looking for something just like this and it’s actually affordable (when compared to toilets made by SunMar and similar companies).
 It frees up space where the black water tank would go.

 Hi, just a short note to tell you how easy it was to install our Nature’s Head.
 I bought two units and put one in while a cruising neighbor watched.
 He actually talked me into selling him one of my units and installed it in his boat.
 They work great!
 I’ll reorder a second one in a bit, I’m redoing my 12 volt system as part of a refit before taking a 3 year extended cruise around the world.
 I’ll continue to spread the word.

 Michael Garfield, aboard “Flexible2”